Tourism of Indonesia

 As the glory days spices passed, the significance of the Moluccas waned.
 But it is here where the history of European explorations and colonization began.

-Although small in size, Ambon island still offers plenty of experiences for adventurous travelers.
-From exploring the charming Kota Ambon – the main town of the island, to walking up mountains through lush tropical vegetation, there are many undiscovered gems ready for visitors to experience.
+Ambon island gives plenty of experiences for adventurous travelers.
+From exploring the charming Kota Ambon the main town of the island, to walking up mountains through lush tropical vegetation, there are many undiscovered gems ready for visitors to experience.

 As one of the earliest places in Indonesia to be occupied by colonial powers, Ambon has a rich and ancient history.
 Many of the Ambonese today have mixed European and Ambonese heritage.